 WordPress security plugins comparison of the top 5 list

-Because this list contains dozens of tools, there is no way to compare the top security plugins for WordPress without focusing on the top 5 list, so, here are the best solutions with levels of protection and differences.
+Because this list contains dozens of tools, there is no way to compare the top security plugins for WordPress without focusing on the top 5 list, (at least for me, it will take an on time) so, here are the best solutions with levels of protection and differences.
 That said, all the other plugins are good and I think the developers behind them spend lots of time writing the code and testing things, so, you can read the full guide below if you need details.

-Firstly, I installed the plugins on the different testing environments, and end with a long comparison table that is too long, so, I remove it and here is the recommended security solution based on their overall, features, usage and reviews.
+To have an accurate WordPress security plugins comparison, I installed the plugins on the different testing environments, and ended up with a long comparison table that is too long, so, I remove it, and here is the recommended security solution based on their overall, features, usage and reviews.

 - iThemes Security Pro works well for bloggers with small to medium traffic